hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/README.md

 ### Learning Objectives

 1. Understand the necessity for, and use of, the command line interface (bash) and HPC for analyzing high-throughput sequencing data.
-2. Understand best practices for designing an RNA-seq experiment and analysis the resulting data.
+2. Understand best practices for designing an RNA-seq experiment and analyzing the resulting data.

 ### Lessons